 Have you ever taken a survey?
 If you have, you’ve no doubt felt that pang of self-conscious reflection when you are asked to reveal private data like your age, income, education, weight, or religious background.
 Do you ever think “Who are you again and why is it that you want to know this about me?”
 Who gives detailed information to strangers at a bar, at the mall, at a sales kiosk, or a car dealership?
 How do you know your information is really anonymous and it won’t be used against you in the future?
-Would the people in those examples your private identifying information like a drivers license, a bank account number, credit card, home address, or even a telephone number?
+Would you give those people your private information like a drivers license, a bank account number, credit card, home address, or even a telephone number?
 The fact you certainly would not give out that information in person is what makes online sources a gold mine of personal information!

 Start Thinking Strategically about your Data

 In real life, when someone asks for your private data, you can look them in the eye and decide if you trust them.
-Even researchers will tell you it is a scientific fact that many people will falsify their private data on (verifiable) anonymous surveys.
+Even researchers will tell you it is a scientific fact that many people will falsify their private data on anonymous surveys.
 Treat the Internet the same way.
 First and foremost, don’t ever reveal your home address on the Internet unless the destination is trustworthy.
 That means not only refraining from sharing your mailing address, it also means disguising your IP Address.
 Your IP Address is tied directly to your physical address via your Telecom (Cable Company, Phone Company, or Cellular Provider).
 If you doubt that’s true, just ask yourself how they know to bill you each month for your usage!
-How can you do this?
+How can you protect yourself?
 Just keep reading – we’re going to tell you!

 A Glass Fish Tank for Personal Information